pinojs/pino/docs/browser.md

 }
 ```

-The `ts` property is a unix epoch timestamp in milliseconds, the time is taken from the moment the
+The `ts` property is a Unix epoch timestamp in milliseconds, the time is taken from the moment the
 logger method is called.

 The `messages` array is all arguments passed to logger method, (for instance `logger.info('a', 'b', 'c')`
 would result in `messages` array `['a', 'b', 'c']`).

 The `bindings` array represents each child logger (if any), and the relevant bindings.
-For instance given `logger.child({a: 1}).child({b: 2}).info({c: 3})`, the bindings array
+For instance, given `logger.child({a: 1}).child({b: 2}).info({c: 3})`, the bindings array
 would hold `[{a: 1}, {b: 2}]` and the `messages` array would be `[{c: 3}]`.
 The `bindings`
 are ordered according to their position in the child logger hierarchy, with the lowest index
 being the top of the hierarchy.

-By default serializers are not applied to log output in the browser, but they will *always* be
+By default, serializers are not applied to log output in the browser, but they will *always* be
 applied to `messages` and `bindings` in the `logEvent` object.
 This allows us to ensure a consistent
 format for all values between server and client.

 The `level` holds the label (for instance `info`), and the corresponding numerical value
 (for instance `30`).
-This could be important in cases where client side level values and
+This could be important in cases where client-side level values and
-labels differ from server side.
+labels differ from server-side.

 The point of the `send` function is to remotely record log messages: